1. Purpose and rationale

 If a student has an unexpected temporary disability or medical condition, he/she may apply for adjustments to examination arrangements by completing the required special adjustment form.
 This form must be submitted (electronically or in hard copy) to a Disability Adviser who may identify and approve any adjustments to the examination arrangements.
 Where the University cannot implement the requested provisions, due to time limitations, the student may be required to sit the examination during the deferred examination period.

-6.4.2 The Equity and Disability Unit will provide Student Administration with a list of all examination adjustment requirements not later than close of business on the Friday of lecture week 9.
+6.3.2 The Equity and Disability Unit will provide Student Administration with a provisional list examination adjustment requirements by the end of lecture week 7 and a final list of all examination adjustment requirements by the end of lecture week 9.

 - The student may be required to sit their examination/s during the deferred examination period; or